The theme for the OR2025 conference is: Twenty Years of Progress, a Future of Possibilities

 Templates

 The OR2025 proposal templates help you prepare an effective submission.
+They are available in Microsoft Word and Open Doc formats.
 Please select the submission type below to download the templates.
-Templates are available in Microsoft Word and Open Doc format.
 Submission in PDF format is preferred.

 Please contact or25-program-chairs@googlegroups.com if you experience problems with downloading or using the templates.